hyperrail/lc2irail/README.md

 ## Enpoints

-Endpoints for backwards compatibility are between brackets.
-Building new applications using backwards compatible endpoints is discouraged.
-The new endpoints are more consistent, and backwards compatibility might be dropped in the future.

-Time can be passed on as a standard time representation, for example ISO8601 or epoch timestamps.
+Time can be passed on as  ISO8601 timestamps.

 ### Liveboard by station id
 - liveboard/{id}
+- liveboard/{id}/{timestamp}

 Get a liveboard containing departures for a certain station.
-The ID is the 9 digit universal station ID, as used in iRail/Stations.
+The ID is the 7 digit UIC ID, or the 9 digit HAFAS station ID

 ### Liveboard by station name
 - liveboard/{name}
+- liveboard/{name}/{timestamp}

 This enpoint provides similar functionality as the endpoint described above, however, it allows searching stations by name.

 ### Vehicle
-- vehicle/{id}
+- vehicle/{id}/{yyyyMMdd}

-(- vehicle/BE.NMBS.{id})
-Where id is the name of the train, e.g. IC837.
+Where id is the name of the train, e.g. IC837, and yyyyMMdd is the year, month, day of departure for which the train should be retrieved

 ### Route
 - connections/{from}/{to}/departing/{timestamp}